aaniaahh/assignments/OOP_Primer/definitions.md

 A copy operation where only the reference to the objects is copied, not the objects themselves.
 Changes to the referenced objects affect both the original and the copy.

+**Setter:**

+A term used in a class to set values, ensuring encapsulation.

 **SOLID Principles:**